HamburgChimps/apple-notes-liberator/README.md

 If you get the following error and using external program like ITerm, check the permission to access folder in the program.
 You can add a "full disk access" in Mac settings to update permissions.

-**This applicaiton does NOT perform any sort of read or modification operation on your actual notes database, rather it makes a copy of it and reads from its copy.**
+**This application does NOT perform any sort of read or modification operation on your actual notes database, rather it makes a copy of it and reads from its copy.**

 ## Sandbox Permissions